OfficeDev/MS-Graph-Data-Connect/ARMTemplates/README.md

 # Run samples via Azure Powershell to copy Office 365 data
-This tutorial should help you
+This tutorial should help you get started on how to run the samples provided in this directory.
+The samples here are for showcasing how to ingest data from Office 365.
+The instructions below help you experiment with these samples using [Azure ARM template](https://github.com/Azure/azure-quickstart-templates).

 You perform the following steps in this tutorial: